jatin-panchal127/portfolio/README.md

-You can find the hsoted demo here (https://effervescent-bunny-8fdc51.netlify.app/)
+You can find the hosted demo here (https://effervescent-bunny-8fdc51.netlify.app/)

 # Getting Started with Create React App